dji-sdk/Onboard-SDK-ROS/ReadMe.md

 >
 __note:if you want to rosrun dji_sdk_node,you need to put UserConfig.txt into current work directory.__
 3.Follow the prompt on screen to choose an action for the drone to do.

+## Support
+You can get support from DJI and the community with the following methods:
+* Email to dev@dji.com
+* Report issue on github